-Streak plate technique is used for the isolation into a pure culture of the organisms (mostly bacteria), from a mixed population.
-The inoculum is streaked over the agar surface in such a way that it “thins out” the bacteria.
+For organisms that grow well on agar plates, a streak plate is the method of choice for obtaining pure culture.
+The streak plate technique is used to isolate the organisms (mostly bacteria) from a mixed population into a pure culture.
+The inoculum is streaked over the agar surface to “thin out” the bacteria.
 Some individual bacterial cells are separated and well-spaced from each other.

 Principle of Streaking

-The sample/inoculum is diluted by streaking it across the surface of the agar plate.
-While streaking in successive areas of the plate, the inoculum is diluted to the point where there is only one bacterial cell deposited every few millimeters on the surface of the agar plate.
-When these lone bacterial cells divide and give rise to thousands and thousands of new bacterial cells, an isolated colony is formed.
+The inoculum is diluted by streaking it across the surface of the agar plate.
+While streaking in successive areas of the plate, the inoculum is diluted to the point where only one bacterial cell is deposited every few millimeters on the surface of the agar plate.
+(Ambien) An isolated colony is formed when these lone bacterial cells divide and give rise to thousands and thousands of new bacterial cells.
 Pure cultures can be obtained by picking well-isolated colonies and re-streaking these on fresh agar plates.

 A common assumption is an isolated colony of bacteria is the progeny of a single bacterial cell (i.e. colony is the clone).
 However, this is not necessarily true.
 With species in which the cells form a characteristic grouping during cell divisions, the colony-forming unit may develop from a group of cells rather than form a single cell.
 For example, clusters of staphylococci, chains of streptococci, etc.